ECU Director

 Scott Uddenberg

-Elmhurst Choral Union’s Conductor and Artistic Director Scott Uddenberg is a well-known conductor, soloist, chorister, and educator in the Chicago area.
-He is the founder and director of Elmhurst Choral Union Chamber Singers.
+Elmhurst Choral Union’s Conductor and Artistic Director, Scott Uddenberg, is a well-known conductor, soloist, professional chorister, and educator in the Chicago area.
+He is the founder and director of the Elmhurst Choral Union Chamber Singers.

-As a longtime member of the Chicago Symphony Chorus and Grant Park Chorus, Scott has worked with many of the world’s finest choral conductors including Margaret Hillis, Thomas Peck, Donald Palumbo, Christopher Bell, David Randolph, Sir David Willcocks, and Duain Wolfe.
+A longtime member of the Chicago Symphony Chorus and Grant Park Chorus, Uddenberg has performed with some of the greatest conductors in history.
+With those ensembles, he has appeared in performances at Carnegie Hall and Berlin.
+He has contributed to motion picture soundtracks and appeared on Grammy award-winning recordings.
+He has worked with many of the world’s finest choral conductors, including Margaret Hillis, Thomas Peck, Donald Palumbo, Christopher Bell, David Randolph, Sir David Willcocks, Terry Edwards, and Duain Wolfe.

 Scott’s photo is courtesy of Imagineering Studios.